What are the components of a diesel truck engine?

-Image of diesel engine
+Components of a diesel truck engine

 Air Intake System